Transportation in Colombia

 Plane: internal flights in Colombia

-When you’re traveling in Colombia, flying is one of the quickest and most convenient ways to get around the country (though not the most environmentally friendly).
-With a well-developed air network, you can easily and efficiently reach the main cities and tourist destinations.
+When you’re traveling in Colombia, flying is one of the quickest and most convenient options for getting around the country (though not the most environmentally friendly).
+With a well-developed air network, you can easily and efficiently reach major cities and tourist destinations.

 Domestic flights in Colombia are very frequent and connect the country’s main cities, as well as more remote destinations, particularly in remote tourist areas.
-This allows you to save time and get more out of your stay by visiting several regions in a short space of time.
-But we still advise you to opt for the bus, as it’s not only more environmentally friendly, but also lets you see Colombia’s beautiful landscapes.
+This saves you time and lets you get more out of your stay by visiting several regions in a short space of time.
+But we’d still advise you to opt for the bus, because in addition to being more environmentally friendly, you’ll get to see Colombia’s beautiful landscapes.

 Colombia is one of the countries with the most airports in the world.
-According to WordAtlas , the country ranks 8th!
+According to WordAtlas , the country even ranks 8th!
 Of course, some airports are little more than runways, in inaccessible areas.
 It’s precisely this difficulty in reaching certain places by road that makes Colombia so well served by airlines.
-Remember that 40% of the country is covered by the Amazon, which has no road network, and then the Andes, which complicates travel.
+Remember that 40% of the country is covered by the Amazon, with no road network, followed by the Andes, which complicate travel.

 Which airlines to use in Colombia?